Luca-02/simple-currency-converter/REST.md

 * ### GET

-    - **Description**: Returns the list of latest exchange rates by making an external API call.
+    - **Description**: Returns the list of latest exchange rates.
 The default base currency is USD.

     - **External API Call**:
         ```